 Foreign room level will be reviewed on a quarterly basis coinciding with the regular MSCI Index Reviews.
-Generally, an upward movement of the adjustment factor for existing constituents following a previous reduction in foreign room will only be considered 12 months after the weight reduction unless the upward movement of the adjustment factor is primarily driven by a change in FOL.
-For a security that is deleted from the index as a result of having a foreign room lower than 3.75%, its index inclusion will only be reconsidered 12 months after its deletion.
+Generally, an upward movement of the adjustment factor for existing constituents following a previous reduction in foreign room or index re-inclusion of a security deleted as a result of having a foreign room lower than 3.75% will only be considered 12 months after the weight reduction or deletion; unless the upward movement of the adjustment factor is primarily driven by a change in FOL and provided that the increase in FOL7 happened prior to the price cutoff date of the previous Index Review described in Sections 3.1.9(ii) for Semi-Annual Index Reviews and 3.2.6(ii) for Quarterly Index Reviews.